ReichtumQian/Para-Koopman-Learning/doc/docs/UserGuide/Parallel.md

 CUDA is employed to accelerate neural network training, supported by `pytorch`.
-We use `torch.cuda` to manage the GPU resources, and relevant information is displayed when the package is loaded.
+We use `torch.cuda` to manage the GPU resources.
+You can use `PKoopmanDL.print_device()` to check the current device.